On the Support of Minimizers of Causal Variational Principles: The Variational Principles on the Sphere

 If~$\tau \leq \sqrt{2}$, this lower bound is even equal to~$\Smin$ according to Corollary~\ref{cor61}.
 As shown in Figure~\ref{figestimates}, the estimate is no longer optimal if~$\tau > \sqrt{2}$.

-Another method to obtain lower bounds is based on the following observation: \begin{Prp} Assume that~$K_\mu$ is an integral operator on~$\H_\mu$ with integral kernel~$K\in C^0(S^2\times S^2,\R)$ with the following properties: \begin{itemize} \item[(a)] $K(x,y)\leq \L(x,y)$ for all $x,y\in S^2$. \ Next, using property~(b), we can apply Proposition~\ref{prp_hom_min} to conclude that the volume measure~$\mu$ is a minimizer of the variational principle corresponding to~$K$, i.e.
+Another method for obtaining lower bounds is based on the following observation: \begin{Prp} Assume that~$K_\mu$ is an integral operator on~$\Hil_\mu$ with integral kernel~$K\in C^0(S^2\times S^2,\R)$ with the following properties: \begin{itemize} \item[(a)] $K(x,y)\leq \L(x,y)$ for all $x,y\in S^2$. \ \end{Prp} \Proof For any~$\rho \in \M$, our assumption~(a) gives rise to the estimate

+Next, using property~(b), we can apply Proposition~\ref{prp_hom_min} to conclude that the volume measure~$\mu$ is a minimizer of the variational principle corresponding to~$K$, i.e.

 Combining these inequalities gives the result. \QED In order to construct a suitable kernel, we first consider the heat kernel~$h_t$ on $S^2$,

 The heat kernel has the advantage that condition~(b) is satisfied, but condition~(a) is violated.
 This leads us to choosing~$K$ as the difference of two heat kernels,